pyPhotometry/docs/docs/user-guide/hardware.md

 ### LED drivers

-The aquisition board has two constant current LED driver circuits which are controlled by the Micropython's digtal to analog converters (DACs), allowing the LED current to be adjusted between 0 - 100mA.
+The acquisition board has two constant current LED driver circuits which are controlled by the pyboard's digital to analog converters (DACs).
+The v1.0 board supports LED currents up to 100mA, while the v2.0 board supports LED currents up to 300mA in pulsed mode and 200mA in continuous mode.
 The LED driver outputs are M8 connectors that are compatible with either [Doric](http://doriclenses.com/life-sciences/led-modules/783-connectorized-led.html) or [Thor Labs](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=5206) connectorized LEDs.

 The LED driver circuits are voltage controlled current sinks in which an op amp adjusts the voltage at an MOSFET's gate to bring the voltage across a sense resistor in series with the LED into agreement with the control voltage from the microcontroller.
 A resistor between the 3.3V rail and the inverting input of the op amp ensures the MOSFET is fully turned off when the control voltage is 0.

-The LED current can be monitored by measuring the voltage between the *SENSE1* or *SENSE2* and *GND* connections on the acquisition board, which gives the voltage across the 4.7 ohm sense resistors in series with the respective LEDs.
+### LED control outputs

+The LED control outputs on the v2.0 board provide an analog control voltage signal (0-3.3V) that can be used to control optical hardware with build in LED drivers such as Doric Gen 3 minicubes.
+The signals output on the two LED control outputs are the same signals  used to control the on-board LED drivers, so it is not possible to  independently use the LED control outputs and the LED driver outputs at  the same time.

 ## Assembly instructions